Safe Planning in Dynamic Environments using Conformal Prediction: Case Studies

 The objective is to reach a goal region, while avoiding the pedestrians by means of the constraint function

 where $\epsilon$ is a user-defined safety distance.
 In the first case study, we encode reaching the goal region as a constraint $\|p_T-p_\text{goal}\|\le 0.25$, while we minimize $\|p_T-p_\text{goal}\|$ in the cost function $J$ in the second case study.
+To solve the optimization problem in \eqref{eq:open_loop}, we use CasADi \cite{andersson2019casadi} with the Ipopt nonlinear programming solver.
 Animations for both case studies can be found at \href{https://tinyurl.com/ecz2a9c4}{https://tinyurl.com/ecz2a9c4}.